The CPA Exam

 You must schedule your exam appointment at least five days in advance of the test date.
 However, to increase your chances of receiving your first choice of date, time and location, aim to schedule at least 65 days in advance.

-Exam is comprised of four sections that are all scored independently of one another.
+The CPA exam is comprised of four sections that are all scored independently of one another.
 Auditing and Attestation (AUD), Business Environment and Concepts (BEC), Financial Accounting and Reporting (FAR), and Regulation (REG).
 All four sections contain multiple-choice questions (MCQs), while only BEC has a portion for written communication questions.

 Each section of the exam is scored from 0-99.
 A total reported score of 75 or better is required to pass each section.
 However, that number, 75, isn’t a percentage, meaning that getting 75% of the questions correct doesn’t translate to a score of 75.
 There are many factors that go into your score, including: